wp-plugins/ban-hammer/readme.txt

 Ban Hammer does that for you, preventing unwanted users from registering.

-Instead of using its own database table, Ban Hammer pulls from your list of blacklisted emails from the Comment Blacklist feature, native to WordPress.
+On a single install of WP, instead of using its own database table, Ban Hammer pulls from your list of blacklisted emails from the Comment Blacklist feature, native to WordPress.
 Since emails never equal IP addresses, it simply skips over and ignores them.
-This means you only have ONE place to update and maintain your blacklist.
+On a network instance, there's a network wide setting for banned emails and domains.
+This means you only have <em>one</em> place to update and maintain your blacklist.
 When a blacklisted user attempts to register, they get a customizable message that they cannot register.

 Ban Hammer <em>no longer</em> uses Stop Forum Spam. <a href="http://wordpress.org/extend/plugins/stop-spammer-registrations-plugin/">Stop Spammer Registrations</a> did it so much better, I bow to their genius.